 From 1976 to 1982, large influxes of landless and impoverished people settled in Mount Kenya's fertile foot zone, causing the population to increase from 50,000 to over half a million people.
-(1) Since then, an increased demand for wood for local domestic and industrial uses, as well as space for land development, settlements, and cultivation, have put Mount Kenya under serious forest cover loss.
+(1) Since then, increased demand for wood for local domestic and industrial uses and space for land development, settlements, and cultivation have put Mount Kenya under serious forest cover loss.
 The continuous belt of montane rainforest, which used to encompass Mount Kenya's foot zone between 2,000 to 3,000 meters, has been breached in the North.
 Most of the natural forest in Lower Imenti has been destroyed and is now under crop cultivation.
 Large cleared areas speckle the montane rainforest belt as they have not been re-planted yet due to several attempts at an ineffective sylviculture shifting cultivation scheme.
-(2) Ultimately, Mount Kenya's aquifers are depleting, due to the increased demand of water combined with the effects of deforestation.
+(2) Ultimately, Mount Kenya's aquifers are depleting due to the increased demand for water combined with the effects of deforestation.

-Without its montane rain forests, perennial ice and snow, Kenya which is a country with low natural water endowment would become a desert.
+Without its montane rain forests, perennial ice and snow, Kenya, a country with low natural water endowment, would become a desert.

 Critically Low Water Flow

 Where the Samburu and Maasai pastoralists probably never experienced water shortage due to their nomadic way of life, Kenyans are beginning to experience water scarcity.
-Several of Mount Kenya's once perennial rivers now have prolonged periods with no flow since the 1980s.
-The Tana river which supplies about 40% of Kenya's population with electricity and about 95% of Nairobi's water (3), is experiencing increasingly critical low flows.
+Several of Mount Kenya's once-perennial rivers have prolonged periods with no flow since the 1980s.
+The Tana river, which supplies about 40% of Kenya's population with electricity and about 95% of Nairobi's water (3), is experiencing increasingly critical low flows.
 One of Mount Kenya's glaciers, Lewis Glacier, is already completely lost.
 And yet, glaciers are important as a water supply for the population which lives downstream.
-The problem is exacerbated by global warming that is possibly boosted by a higher frequency of El Nino events.
-The El Nino-related 2016-2017 drought led to over 3 million people in need of food aid, it affected "the big five" animals in the parks and numerous herds in the plains, as well as fostered conflicts over water.
+The problem is exacerbated by global warming, possibly boosted by a higher frequency of El Nino events.
+The El Nino-related 2016-2017 drought led to over 3 million people in need of food aid; it affected "the big five" animals in the parks and numerous herds in the plains, as well as fostered conflicts over water.

 Even though these issues persist, Mount Kenya's montane rainforest plays a critical role in water catchment functions.
 It has a special ability to capture atmospheric moisture making it one of the five "water towers" in Kenya.
-The rainforest in the highest mountain in Kenya intercepts fog and cloud droplets, as well as the rains provoked by the humid air mass hitting Mount Kenya releasing precipitation when the air elevates and pressure reduces.
+The rainforest in the highest mountain in Kenya intercepts fog and cloud droplets.
+The rains provoked by the humid air mass hitting Mount Kenya release precipitation when the air elevates, and pressure reduces.

 Restoring Mt.
 Kenya's Montane Rainforest

-Forest restoration is taking place in the Mount Kenya Forest Reserve (4) managed by the Kenya Forest Service (KFS).
-The area is under Natural World Heritage Site designation, on areas designated for regeneration of degraded forest.
-TreeSisters is currently funding the restoration of 2,827 hectares within 3 different sites - equivalent to 4,000 soccer fields or the size of Amsterdam Airport Schiphol.
+Forest restoration is taking place in the Mount Kenya Forest Reserve (4), managed by the Kenya Forest Service (KFS).
+The area is under Natural World Heritage Site designation, designated for regenerating the degraded forest.
+TreeSisters is currently funding the restoration of 2,827 hectares within three different sites - equivalent to 4,000 soccer fields or the size of Amsterdam Airport Schiphol.
 We fund forest restoration in:

 Women at the Heart of the Project